 The Bodhisatta was once a lion.
 One day the lions of his pride were playing and having fun, roaring loudly as lions do.
-A jackal that lived nearby wanted to join in and let out a howl.
+A jackal that lived nearby wanted to join in, and it let out a howl.
 The lions were all embarrassed and stopped playing.
-The Bodhisatta’s cub asked why the other lions fell silent and he answered that jackals are vile creatures and all lions loathe them.
+The Bodhisatta’s cub asked his father why the other lions fell silent, and he answered that jackals are vile creatures and all lions loathe them.

 In the Lifetime of the Buddha

-Later, when the Buddha heard some disciples discussing the incident, he told them this story so they knew this empty disciple had also betrayed himself by speaking in the past.
+Later, when the Buddha heard some of his disciples discussing the incident, he told them this story so they knew that this empty disciple had also betrayed himself by speaking in the past.

 The Bodhisatta’s cub was an earlier birth of the Buddha’s son.